edevost/foxmask/docs/installation.rst

 Standalone installation on Linux
 ================================

-This method will install FoxMask on your Linux Box.
-We recommend this installation for Linux users or for those of you wishing to contribute to the FoxMask's code.
-We also recommend this installation if you wish to implement FoxMask in your lab on bare metal hardware, or if you want to build a FoxMask's cluster !

-For the installation, we provide an automated install script, which will take care of installing all the dependencies needed to run FoxMask as well as the software itself.
+This method will install FoxMask on your Linux computer.
+We provide an automated install script, which will take care of installing all the dependencies needed to run FoxMask as well as the software itself.
 It is made for **Ubuntu 16.04**.
 The file is located in ``install-scripts/install-ubuntu16.sh`` of the FoxMask repository.
-You can also download the file directly :download:`sh <../install-scripts/install-ubuntu16.sh>`.
+You can also download the file directly
+:download:`sh <../install-scripts/install-ubuntu16.sh>` an run it.
 To execute the script, simply run the following command as a standard user.
-Note that you need to have ``sudo`` rights.
+Note that you will need to have ``sudo`` rights.

 .. code-block:: console